sariina/appa-sariicon/README.md

 <strong dir="ltr">http://code.sariina.com/appa-sariicon/</strong>

 # Appa Sariicon
-Appa Sariicon is a collection of 147 webfont icons that are carefully designed by [Sariina](http://sariina.com) to use in complex Web Applications UIs.
+Appa Sariicon is a collection of 147 webfont icons that are carefully designed by [Sariina](http://sariina.com) to use in complex Web Application UIs.

 [**View Demo in Here**](http://code.sariina.com/appa-sariicon)